amplience/dc-extension-shoppable-image/README.md

 # Dynamic Content Shoppable Image Extension

-This extension allows users to define Focal Points and interactable Hotspots over an image, in format similar to what Content Hub provides, but with the data being stored on a content item.
+This extension allows users to define Focal Points and interactable Hotspots over an image, in a format similar to what Content Hub provides, but with the data being stored on a content item.

 If you want to get started after cloning this repo, remember to sync packages with `yarn install`.